ai2cm/SHiELD-wrapper/README.md

 and used in several published hybrid machine learning projects.
 Much of the code is identical or nearly identical to this original wrapper; the main difference is that the wrapper in this repository wraps the latest public version of GFDL's SHiELD model instead of an old fork of FV3GFS.
-At this moment some features lag behind, because they require changes to the fortran code of SHiELD.
-These features will be added incrementally as the required changes are made to SHiELD.

 ## Development